Spaces of initial conditions for quartic Hamiltonian systems of Painlev\'e and quasi-Painlev\'e type: Introduction

-Nonlinear, non-autonomous equations of quasi-Painlev\'e type are studied starting with the articles byShimomura~\cite{Shimomura2006,Shimomura2008}, Filipuk and Halburd~\cite{halburd1,halburd2}, and one of the authors~\cite{Kecker2012,Kecker2016}.
-This property expresses the idea any solution can be continued in the plane so that the only movable singularities that can arise (by analytic continuation along finite-length paths) are algebraic poles, i.e.\ they exhibit only finite branching locally.
+Nonlinear, non-autonomous equations of quasi-Painlev\'e type were introduced starting with two articles by Shimomura~\cite{Shimomura2006,Shimomura2008}, where the name originates, and extended by Filipuk and Halburd~\cite{halburd1,halburd2}, as well as one of the authors of the present article~\cite{Kecker2012,Kecker2016}.
+This property expresses the idea that any solution can be continued in the plane so that the only movable singularities that can arise (by analytic continuation along finite-length paths) are algebraic poles, i.e.\ they exhibit only finite branching locally.
 In particular, logarithmic terms $\log(z-z_\ast)$ are prohibited in the expansion of any solution.
 Globally, however, the branching is very complicated and solutions would in general extend over a Riemann surface with infinitely many sheets.